Your cart is currently empty

 Put on more thin layers:

-When the item is dehydrated, add a thin layer of dye to ensure the colour is even.
-Add at least three layers and as many more as possible to get your desired colour.
+When the item is dehydrated, add a thin layer of dye to ensure the color is even.
+Add at least three layers and as many more as possible to get your desired color.

 Shine up the leather:

 After you die, you can use a leather finisher or sheen to make the surface shine or buff it with a cloth to clean and smooth it.
 Let the leather dry, clean your work area, and enjoy your newly dyed material.